Speech and language impairment: Speech sound disorder

 Speech sound disorders may be of two varieties: articulation (the production of sounds) or phonological processes (sound patterns).
 An articulation disorder may take the form of substitution, omission, addition, or distortion of normal speech sounds.
 Phonological process disorders may involve more systematic difficulties with the production of particular types of sounds, such as those made in the back of the mouth, like "k" and "g".

 Naturally, abnormalities in speech mechanisms would need to be ruled out by a medical professional.
 Therapies for articulation problems must be individualized to fit the individual case.
 The placement approach—instructing the individual on the location in which the tongue should be and how to blow air correctly—could be helpful in difficulties with certain speech sounds.
 Another individual might benefit more from developing auditory discrimination skills, since he/she has not learned to identify error sounds in his/her speech.
 Generalization of these learned speech techniques will need to be generalized to everyday situations.
 Phonological process treatment, on the other hand, can involve making syntactical errors, such as omissions in words.
 In cases such as these, explicit teaching of the linguistic rules may be sufficient.

 Some cases of speech sound disorders, for example, may involve difficulties articulating speech sounds.
-Educating a child on the appropriate ways to produce a speech sound and encouraging the child to practice this articulation over time may produce natural speech, Speech sound disorder.
+Educating a child on the appropriate ways to produce a speech sound and encouraging the child to practice this articulation over time may produce natural speech.
 Likewise, stuttering does not have a single, known cause, but has been shown to be effectively reduced or eliminated by fluency shaping (based on behavioral principles) and stuttering modification techniques.
+These techniques include, but are not limited to: